Spots in Yosemite National Park, photographed by the people who stood there.

 21 photo spots

-From the landmarks everyone knows to the corners no other map has — real places the community has pinned, each with the photos travelers actually took, and growing as more share them.
+From the landmarks everyone knows to the corners nobody thought to list — real places the community has pinned, each with the photograph the traveler actually took, and growing as more share them.

 Plus 9+ more spots across Yosemite National Park — see every pin on the live map in the app, or browse all destinations.